 Your question is not included?
 Please do not hesitate to contact us. ...

-The Toolkit is relevant for development experts and practicioners as well as anyone with an interest in sport and development theory and practice.
+The Toolkit is relevant for anyone with an interest in sport for development theory and practice.

 The Toolkit is structured according to the following sections:

-(1) The S4D Essentials presents information responding to key questions, these describes the basic aspects of our work.
+(1) The S4D Essentials presents information responding to key questions, these describes the basic aspects of the S4D approach.

-(2) The S4D Topic Collection provides recommendations and practical examples on how sport can be used to achieve certain development goals and how it can be used in different contexts.
+(2) The S4D Topic Collection provides recommendations and practical examples on how sport can be used to achieve e.g. gender equality, employability or health and how it can be used in different contexts.

-You will find different types of tools, e.g. guidelines, M&E tools, templates, publications etc. (definitions of temrs see GLOSSARY) to make S4D part of your own work.
+You will find different types of tools, e.g. guidelines, M&E tools, templates, publications etc. (definitions of terms see GLOSSARY) to make S4D part of your own work.

 What are the "SDGs"?
 What is the difference between an "S4D Instructor" and an "S4D Coach"?
 What is meant with the term "Capacity Development" and what are "S4D Competences"?